Mazda Shifter Stuck in Park | Manual Override | Won’t Go In Gear

 - Shift interlock solenoid bad

 If your Mazda gets stuck in the park intermittently, the shifter interlock solenoid is one of the most common issues causing this problem.
-The brake switch could also be causing intermittent problems where your shifter gets stuck in the park.
+The brake switch could also be causing intermittent problems, such as your shifter getting stuck in the park.

 Lastly, the shifter assembly itself could be the problem.
 The shifter may need to be replaced.
 At Mazda dealerships, a new shifter can cost anywhere from $500 to $800.
 A cheaper alternative would be to install a used or aftermarket Mazda shifter assembly.

-If the brake light switch of your Mazda is the one causing the problem, you can fix it by using the YOUCANIC Full System Scanner, which can read and clear codes on your brake system control module Mazda.
+If your Mazda’s brake light switch is causing the problem, you can fix it by using the YOUCANIC Full System Scanner, which can read and clear codes on your Mazda brake system control module.

 This guide will help you if your Mazda doesn’t go into gear.
-These instructions are meant to help owners of Mazda 3, 5, 6, CX-5, CX-7, and CX-9.
+These instructions help the owners of Mazda 3, 5, 6, CX-5, CX-7, and CX-9.

 We hope you find the Mazda Shifter Stuck in Park | Manual Override | Won’t Go In Gear guide helpful.
 Check these troubleshooting and repair guides for more help on your Mazda.